huacat1017/huacat.office-theme/README.md

 ```
 - And you will see this extension

-## Known issues
+## Known Issues
-- **Office Black(Dark) Theme Full Version**: I tried to focus on the project, but I often got distracted because of games and computer problems.
+- **Office Black(Dark) Theme Full Version**: I tried to focus on the project, but I often got distracted because of games and other computer problems & projects.
+Hope that it will be finished before March.
+- Black(Dark) mode with colored activity bar(sidebar?) ([#11](https://github.com/huacat1017/huacat.office-theme/issues/11))

 ## Feedback
 If there are any issues or if you want to request a feature, please report on [Issues](https://github.com/huacat1017/huacat.office-theme/issues) or open a [Pull Request](https://github.com/huacat1017/huacat.office-theme/pulls) if you are interested in development, Thank you.